sjoqvist/nasm-reversebinary/README.md

   396 bytes.
 There are ways to create ELF files with less overhead than that by handcrafting them.
 * _An example of completely optimized code._ I'm sure there's room for more optimizations.
-Readability was taken into account, and the I only removed some obvious redundancies.
+Readability was taken into account, and I only removed some obvious redundancies.
 * _An example of how to write robust code._ There are no checks in place to verify the validity of the input.